 Benefits of protein

 Most protein-rich foods provide a wide variety of vitamins and minerals.
-Several of these nutrients — including B-complex vitamins, iron, choline, and zinc — are more difficult to get in adequate quantities from other sources.
+Several of these nutrients — including B-complex vitamins, iron, choline, and zinc — are

 Other vital nutrients that some protein-rich foods provide significant amounts of include: